Jockey: Risk factors

 Horse racing is a sport where jockeys may incur permanent, debilitating, and even life-threatening injuries.
 Chief among them include concussion, bone fractures, arthritis, trampling, and paralysis.
 Jockey insurance premiums remain among the highest of all professional sports.
 Between 1993 and 1996, 6,545 injuries occurred during official races for an injury rate of 606 per 1,000 jockey years.
 In Australia race riding is regarded as being the second most deadly job, after offshore fishing.
 From 2002 to 2006 five deaths and 861 serious injuries were recorded.

-Eating disorders (such as anorexia) are also very common among jockeys, as they face extreme pressure to maintain unusually low (and specific) weights for men, sometimes within a five-pound (2.3 kg) margin.
+Eating disorders (such as anorexia) are also very common among jockeys, as they face extreme pressure to maintain unusually low (and specific) weights, sometimes within a five-pound (2.3 kg) margin.
 The bestselling biography, Seabiscuit: An American Legend chronicled the eating disorders of jockeys living in the first half of the twentieth century.
 As in the cases of champion jockey Kieren Fallon and Robert Winston, the pressure to stay light has been blamed in part for jockeys suffering agonies of thirst from dehydration while racing.
 Sports Dietitians Australia warns: "Dehydration and energy depletion may compromise concentration and coordination."
 Indeed, recent research carried out in association with the Irish Turf Club measured the effects of rapid weight loss to make weight in professional and apprentice jockeys and found significant levels of dehydration; however, cognitive function was maintained, suggesting jockeys had become accustomed to performing in a dehydrated state and had potentially developed a preventative mechanism to enable them to perform under these conditions.

 In January 2016 it was announced that the International Concussion and Head Injury Research Foundation (ICHIRF) will run a new study.
-Named 'Concussion in Sport' it will be the first study to take a detailed look at the effects of concussion on sports people, including around 200 retired jockeys.
+Named 'Concussion in Sport' it will be the first study to take a detailed look at the effects of concussion on sports people, including on around 200 retired jockeys.

 Female jockeys

-Based on American statistics, women comprise only 14 percent of working jockeys and ride only 10 percent of all race starts.
+Based on American statistics, women comprise only 14% of working jockeys, and ride only 10% of all race starts.